updated July 27, 2022

 Google Analytics collects only the IP address assigned to you on the date you visit this Site, rather than your name or other identifying information, except Google Analytics can also collect authenticated visitation data associated with Google user accounts.
 Google Analytics plants a permanent cookie on your computer and/or web browser to identify you as a unique user the next time you visit this Site.
 This cookie cannot be used by anyone but Google, Inc. The information generated by the cookie will be transmitted to and stored by Google on servers in the United States.

-You can “opt out” of receiving Eventbrite electronic communications by clicking on the “Unsubscribe” link at the bottom of any such electronic communication.
+You may “opt out” of receiving Eventbrite electronic communications by clicking on the “Unsubscribe” link at the bottom of any such electronic communication.
 In addition, you may also manage your email preferences at any time by logging in (or signing up and then logging in), clicking on “Account” and then “Email Preferences.”

 Transfer of Data Abroad